NextCenturyCorporation/itm-evaluation-client/README.md

   * Moves the ADM to the location of the specified `character_id`, making characters in the present scene "unseen".
     * requires `character_id` whose `unseen` property is set to True
 * `MOVE_TO_EVAC`
-  * Chooses to evacuate the specified `character_id` to the specified `evac_id`.
-It is assumed that others can perform the actual evacuation so the medic can return to triage.
+  * Chooses to transfer the specified `character_id` to the specified `aid_id`.
+It is assumed that others can perform the actual transfer so the medic can return to triage.
     * requires `character_id`
-    * requires parameter `evac_id`
+    * requires parameter `aid_id`
 * `SEARCH`
   * Attempts to search for additional characters, moving the ADM to the a new location that might have found characters.
     * no further requirements